-For too long the Church has majored in her faults, failures, weaknesses, and short-comings.
-It is high time for our generation to realize that their entire spiritual identity rests on faith in Christs perfection (and who He has made us), and not on the imperfections of the flesh.
-As we fix our gaze upon our glorious Redeemer, we see the sum total of perfect righteousness.
-It is with this very same righteousness, that we are made righteous.
-Our Father God sees us in Christ and this is what constitutes our true identity.
+For too long the Church has majored in her faults, failures, weaknesses, and shortcomings.
+We must be cognizant of the fact that our entire spiritual identity rests on faith in Christ's perfection (and who He has made us), and not on the imperfections of the flesh.
+As we fix our gaze upon our Glorious Redeemer, we see the sum total of perfect righteousness.
+It is with this very same righteousness that we are made righteous.
+Our Father God sees us "in Christ" and this is what constitutes our true identity.

 We, the Bride of Christ, are destined for greatness.
 The Apostle Paul speaks of our destiny in Romans Chapter 8.
 For those whom He foreknew - of whom He was aware and loved beforehand - He also destined from the beginning (foreordaining them) to be molded into the image of His Son [and share inwardly His likeness], that He might become the first-born among many brethren.
 And those whom He thus foreordained He also called; and those whom He called He also justified - acquitted, made righteous, putting them into right standing with Himself.
 And those whom He justified He also glorified - raising them to a heavenly dignity and condition [state of being] (Verses 29-30).
 Wow!
 And to think this is speaking of us, for this is the wonderful state of being that we have come into through our redemption.

 Consider carefully Verses 31 and 32, for they hold a very important key: What then shall we say to [all] this?
 If God be for us, who [can be] against us? - Who can be our foe, if God is on our side?
 He who did not withhold or spare [even] His own Son but gave Him up for us all, will He not also with Him freely and graciously give us all [other] things?